Psychosis

 - Memory problems

-Psychosis can be linked to depression, anxiety, schizophrenia, and bipolar disorder.
-This also extends to physical conditions such as syphilis, Parkinson’s disease, and hypoglycaemia.
-Studies have also shown that increased stress could lead to the triggering of psychosis.
-Even having a family member or relative with psychosis makes one more likely to develop psychosis.
+Psychosis can be linked to depression, anxiety, schizophrenia, and bipolar.
+Studies have also shown that increased stress or going through trauma or bereavement could lead to the triggering of psychosis.
+Even having a family member or relative with psychosis makes one more likely to develop it.

-A psychotic episode may be triggered by drug and alcohol abuse.
+A psychotic episode may also be triggered by substance use.
 Stopping drug or alcohol use suddenly after a long consumption period can also lead to psychosis.
 The drugs that could lead to psychotic episodes include, but are not limited to:

 - Cocaine